Last Updated on November 1, 2023 by Sorin Petroj

 4. Killerspin (One of the best table tennis brands in the USA)

-Blackwell saw it as more fit for people to engage in sports rather than sitting and playing video games or working on the computer all day long.
+Blackwell saw it as more fit for people to engage in sports rather than sitting and playing video games or working on the computer all day.
 From this, he developed his motto UnplugNPlay.
 He concluded that such an exhilarating sport could disconnect people from technology and cause them to create deeper relationships through in-person interactions.

 - 2000- Blackwell sponsors the Ping Pong Festival in Chicago.